Lundbeck-Biometrics/tranSMART-admin/troubleshooting/troubleshooting_dbsnp_load.md

 CPU is used 100% by postgres.
 Memory usage is not a problem.

 Looking into the code, it is probably the COUNT that is done for each SNP, in order to check if the SNP info already exists in the table.
-This can be very expensive, and with Postgres it would be better to use the `EXISTS` instead of `COUNT`.
+This can be very expensive, and with Postgres it would be better to use the `EXISTS` instead of `COUNT` (https://blog.jooq.org/2016/09/14/avoid-using-count-in-sql-when-you-could-use-exists/).

 Could for now try to load directly without doing the check if the SNP already exists.